Releasing Flan-T5xxl_TE-only in FP32, FP16, and GGUF Formats!

 ---|---|---|---|

-Flan-T5xxl_TE-only is a lightweight model where only the text encoder portion, necessary for image generation AI, has been extracted.
+Flan-T5xxl_TE-only is a lightweight model that extracts only the text encoder portion used in image generation AI.

-The GGUF format is a further lightweight version of Flan-T5xxl_TE-only_FP32 created through quantized compression.
+GGUF format is a further lightweight model created by quantization compression based on Flan-T5xxl_TE-only_FP32.

-The "Q8" number represents bit depth; smaller numbers mean lighter file sizes but lower accuracy.
+The number in GGUF’s Q8 represents the bit count; smaller numbers mean lighter file sizes but lower accuracy.

-For using Flan-T5xxl in image generation, I recommend Q5_K_M or higher.
+For image generation with Flan-T5xxl, I recommend using Q6_K or higher.

 How to Use Flan-T5xxl!